KishManani/CAAF/README.md

     python main.py --num_iters 100 --plot 1

-where the 'num_iters' parameter in the command line to set the number of iterations the model should run for.
+where the 'num_iters' parameter in the command line to set the number of iterations the simulation should run for.
 Set the 'plot' parameter to 1 to record the simulation as a .mp4 file in the figures subdirectory.
 A default set of model parameters are set in main.py.

 # Usage